jaceiverson/aoc-2021/README.md

 ### -i (--input)

+> Default functionality: do NOT pull input for the day

 Pulls the input for the day selected.
 Must have session id stored as an environment variable named COOKIE_SESSION in the .env file

-default: False

 ### -d (--day)

+> Default functionality: today's date (int)

 Changes the day from today's date to any other daily puzzle.
 Selection is ints from 1-25.

-default: today's date (int)

 ### -y (--year)

+> Default functionality: today's year (int)

 Changes the year from the current year to any of the previous.
 Selection is each year including and after 2015.
 (2015-)

-default: today's year (int)

 ### -t (--test-input)

+> Default functionality: does not create a -test.txt file

 Creates a test input file that you can use to trial code.
 You can also include a name (no spaces in the name) and that will add a suffix to the file name.
 If not included no test file will be created.
 Here are a few examples: